 Aging is the primary reason for low AMH levels.
 Early ovarian aging due to stress, poor food choices, low circulation to the ovaries, hormonal imbalance, illness, injury, genetic factors, autoimmune disorders and even lifestyle factors (shared in detail below) can all impact AMH levels and ovarian function.

-Low AMH levels in younger women (35 and under) can signal they are at risk for early menopause.
+Low AMH levels in younger women (35 and under) can signal they are at risk for early menopause but his has not been substantiated conclusively in longitudinal studies.
 In these situations, natural and/or medical measures may be needed to help preserve and enhance fertility.
+Family history of early menopause and other genetic factors play a significant role and consideration for testing in high risk women may prove beneficial.

 What about High AMH Levels?

-Some research links high AMH levels to increased breast cancer risk in premenopausal women.
+Research out of Brigham and Women’s Hospital and Harvard Medical School links high AMH levels to increased breast cancer risk in premenopausal women.
 High AMH levels (over 4 ng/ml) can also be a sign of PCOS.
 Women with PCOS often have many small follicles (cysts) and therefore test high in AMH.
 If this sounds like you, be aware that women with high AMH levels are at a greater risk for OHSS (ovarian hyper-stimulation syndrome) if they pursue medical fertility treatments.
 Work with your doctor to reduce your risk factors if you’re concerned.
+PCOS and higher AMH levels lead to increase chance of pregnancy and live births, according to one 2014 study published in the American Journal of Obstetrics & Gynecology that evaluated IVF outcomes.

 AMH & Menopause: AMH levels decline naturally with age.
-Women in menopause typically have low AMH (see previous list) and high follicle stimulating hormone (FSH) levels (above 15).
+Women in menopause typically have low AMH (see previous list) and high follicle stimulating hormone (FSH) levels (above 15) on day 3 of their cycle.
 This is a normal change we see as the reproductive years come to a close.

 Can Lifestyle Factors Impact AMH levels?